Free Assessment: How does your sales & marketing measure up?

 The way people buy has changed so drastically that if your website isn’t a teaching tool that helps educate buyers, they will find the information they seek elsewhere — and then begin forming a relationship with whatever source supplied their answers.

 If you want to be that source that is trusted and sought out by buyers, you need content on your website — a lot of it.
-If you want that content to bring in traffic, gather leaders, and help salespeople close deals, you need it to be produced in-house.
+If you want that content to bring in traffic, gather leads, and help salespeople close deals, you need it to be produced in-house.

 To do content marketing right, you need to hire a content manager.